CICE-Consortium/CICE/doc/source/developer_guide/dg_about.rst

        use icepack_intfc, only: icepack_init_parameters

   * Icepack does not write to output or abort, it provides methods to access those features.
-After each call to Icepack, the Icepack warnings package should be called to flush Icepack output to the CICE log file and abort on an Icepack error
+After each call to Icepack, **icepack_warnings_flush** should be called to flush Icepack output to the CICE log file and **icepack_warnings_aborted** should be check to abort on an Icepack error as follows,

     .. code-block:: fortran

+       call icepack_physics()
        call icepack_warnings_flush(nu_diag)
        if (icepack_warnings_aborted()) call abort_ice(error_message=subname, file=__FILE__, line=__LINE__)